YosysHQ/sby/docs/source/autotune.rst

 --------------

-To run autotune, you can add the ``--autotune`` option to your usual sby invokation.
+To run autotune, you can add the ``--autotune`` option to your usual sby invocation.
 For example if you usually run ``sby demo.sby`` you would run ``sby --autotune demo.sby`` instead.
 When the ``.sby`` file contains multiple tasks, autotune is run for each task independently.
 As without ``--autotune``, it is possible to specify which tasks to run on the command line.